-The figures shown here relate to the financial year 2022- 23, with a snapshot date of 5 April 2023.
+The figures shown here relate to the financial year 2023-24, with a snapshot date of 5 April 2024.
 They include non-contractual long service awards, which are given as gift vouchers of between £50 and £150, as well as contractual bonuses for the two most senior roles within Tate Gallery.
-Contractual bonuses are paid approximately six months after year end, meaning that the bonuses included in this reporting period are for work completed in year ending April 2022.
+Contractual bonuses are paid approximately six months after year end, meaning that the bonuses included in this reporting period are for work completed in year ending April 2023.
 Long service award vouchers are a small thank you to those who have given decades of loyal service to Tate Gallery, rising in value with length of service regardless of gender, salary or pay band.
 Although we do not think of them as 'bonuses', the Government requires them to be included in the way these figures are reported.
 The significant difference in the bonus pay in this reporting period is due to the fact that both Directors eligible for a contractual bonus were female, and these payments were proportionally much higher than the payments made as long service award gift vouchers.
-The difference in these figures from last year's report is because no contractual bonuses were paid in Tate Gallery for work completed in year ending April 2021.

-AVERAGE AMOUNT OF BONUS AND GIFT VOUCHERS AWARDED TO MEN AND WOMEN
+AVERAGE AMOUNT OF BONUS AND GIFT VOUCHERS AWARDED TO MEN AND WOMEN MEAN MEDIAN MALE £61.36 £50.00 FEMALE £1,571.61 £50.00 BONUS AND GIFT VOUCHER PAY GAP PERCENTAGE

 MEAN MEDIAN

-MALE £75.00 £50.00

-FEMALE £2,200.04 £50.00

-BONUS AND GIFT VOUCHER PAY GAP PERCENTAGE

-MEAN MEDIAN -2833.4% 0%
+-2,461.29% 0%

 WHAT PROPORTION OF OUR WORKFORCE RECEIVED A BONUS?

-HOW MANY EMPLOYEES RECEIVED A BONUS OR GIFT VOUCHER

-The below chart shows the proportion of women and men employed by Tate Gallery who received a contractual bonus or gift voucher between 6 April 2022 and 5 April 2023.

-17 out of 776 female employees (2.5%) received bonus pay or long service awards.
-15 out of 389 male employees (3.9%) received long service awards.
+HOW MANY EMPLOYEES RECEIVED A BONUS OR GIFT VOUCHER IN 2024-25 The chart below shows the proportion of women and men employed by Tate Gallery who received a contractual bonus or gift voucher between 6 April 2023 and 5 April 2024.
+25 out of 636 female employees (3.93%) received bonus pay or long service awards.
+11 out of 277 male employees (3.97%) received long service awards.

-Received a bonus / gift voucher (%) Did not receive a bonus / gift voucher (%)

-WHAT HAPPENS NEXT?
+Received a bonus / gift voucher (%) Did not receive a bonus / gift voucher (%) WHAT HAPPENS NEXT?

-These statistics will now be published each year and any changes over time will be closely monitored.
+These statistics are published each year and any changes over time will be closely monitored.
 This is just one of the ways Tate monitors its practices and ensures its pay and reward processes are inclusive and fair.

-You can find out more about the work we do to promote diversity and inclusion at Tate at tate.org.uk/about-us/working-at-tate/diversity- inclusion

-I confirm that the data reported is accurate: Marianne Dunn, Head of HR Operations & Talent Lisa Mack, Director of People
+You can find out more about the work we do to promote diversity and inclusion at Tate at tate.org.uk/about-us/working-at-tate/diversity- inclusion I confirm that the data reported is accurate: Yasmin Khan, Head of Equality, Diversity and Inclusion Lisa Mack, Director of People